Help • Quotes & jobs

 2. Step-by-step

-Step 2 — Configure stages in CrossMerg (if enabled)
+Step 2 — Create stages in order

-1. Open Settings → Jobs / Pipelines
+1. Open Settings

 Step 3 — Create a job from an accepted quote